forsyde/f2cc/source/readme.txt

 project.
 The name stands for "ForSyDe-2-CUDA C" and enables models to be synthesized into either C code or CUDA C code, the latter which can be compiled for parallel execution on a CUDA-enabled NVIDIA graphics card.
-Currently, the tool can handle models which contain the following leaf types:
+Currently, the tool can handle models which contain the following process types:
-   - \c f2cc::Forsyde::SY::Comb
+   - \c f2cc::ForSyDe::SY::comb
-   - \c f2cc::Forsyde::SY::ParallelMap
+   - \c f2cc::ForSyDe::SY::ParallelMap
-   - \c f2cc::Forsyde::SY::Unzipx
+   - \c f2cc::ForSyDe::SY::unzipx
-   - \c f2cc::Forsyde::SY::Zipx
+   - \c f2cc::ForSyDe::SY::zipx
-   - \c f2cc::Forsyde::SY::delay
+   - \c f2cc::ForSyDe::SY::delay

-The tool recognizes simple data parallel patterns in a processnetwork (an \c Unzipx leaf, followed by a series of \c Comb leafs, which all connect to a \c Zipx leaf) and generate correct CUDA code for such regions.
-Support for additional leaf types and data parallel processnetwork patterns will be added in the future.
+The tool recognizes simple data parallel patterns in a model (an \c unzipx process, followed by a series of \c comb processes, which all connect to a \c zipx process) and generate correct CUDA code for such regions.
+Support for additional process types and data parallel model patterns will be added in the future.

 \b f2cc was originally developed by Gabriel Hjort Blindell as part of his Master